Dan Hurley

 Daniel S. Hurley (born January 16, 1973) is an American men's college basketball coach who is the head coach of the UConn Huskies.
-In 2023 and 2024, Hurley led UConn to back-to-back NCAA Division I national championships.
+In 2023 and 2024, Hurley led UConn to back-to-back NCAA Division I national championships, and led the Huskies to another title game appearance in 2026.
 He previously coached at Rhode Island and Wagner.

-Throughout his career, Hurley has been known for his intensity and enthusiasm.
-His high level of passion on the sidelines and heated interactions with referees became defining aspects of his coaching style.

 Early life and education

 Hurley was born to Hall of Fame high school coach Bob Hurley Sr. and Christine Hurley on January 16, 1973, in Jersey City, New Jersey, where he was raised with his siblings Bobby and Melissa.
-Bobby is a former Duke and Sacramento Kings guard and the current head coach at Arizona State.
+Bobby is a former Duke guard and the former head coach at Arizona State.

-Hurley was a basketball star at St. Anthony High School in Jersey City, where his father was the longtime coach.
+Hurley was a basketball star at St. Anthony High School in Jersey City where his father was the longtime coach.
 He led the team to a 31–1 record and a No. 2 national ranking as a senior.

 He played five years of college basketball, including a redshirt year, at Seton Hall.
 He played under head coach P. J. Carlesimo during his first three seasons.
+In the 2025 ESPN documentary "The Other Hurley," Hurley described how he had to step away from basketball at the beginning of his junior year in 1993, after playing in only two games, for mental health reasons.
+He stated that even though "I never was chasing my brother," that same year his brother Bobby, who had been a star player at Duke, was drafted seventh in the NBA draft, and Dan put enormous pressure on himself to succeed, leading to an anxiety condition he described as "the Yips."
+After taking the year off, he returned to have excellent junior and senior years at Seton Hall, averaging 13.8 and 14.3 points per game, respectively.

 Career

 Hurley was head coach of Saint Benedict's Preparatory School (2001–2010), where he is credited with building the New Jersey school into one of the top high school basketball programs in America.
+During his nine years at St. Benedict’s he compiled an 223–21 record, coached four McDonald’s All-Americans, and guided four teams to top-five national rankings.

 He was the head coach at Wagner College for two years (2010–2012), where he set the school single-season win-loss record at 25–6 during the 2011–2012 season.

 He was then head coach at the University of Rhode Island for six years (2012–2018), bringing the team to the 2017 and 2018 NCAA tournaments, the first times since 1999.
 Hurley turned down a long-term offer from Rhode Island in order to lead the University of Connecticut Huskies.